-Hello, my dear reader, this is Catherine, the blogger behind the Inspiration & Exploration.
+Greetings, explorer!
+My name is Catherine, the blogger behind the Inspiration & Exploration.

 Talking with myself in the mirror, writing down good things about myself, imagining how happy I am, forcing myself to smile every time I went outside, all this sounded crazy.
 At times it felt even lonely as I had no one to share it with.
-But if not the online communities I would think I am crazy.

 When I changed my job and met new colleagues, I became one of the coolest people in the office.
-People wanted to be friends with me and they wanted to hang out with m outside the office.
+People wanted to be friends with me and they wanted to hang out with me outside the office.
 It felt great and I realized that my self-esteem really had changed.
 I actually did it!

 Recently, my life has been full of changes.
 Just because I made some huge self-improvement does not mean nothing bad will happen.
 There were many other issues I needed to deal with that at some point dragged me in.
-Only self-esteem is not enough to be happy and there are many other aspects, internal or external.
+Self-esteem is not enough to be happy and there are many other aspects, internal or external.

 I am not a psychologist, I am not an expert in personal development and I do not want someone to think that just because I give away some advice, it will always help you.
-Even if there are general techniques, each technique works differently as every person has a different experience, different priorities, different preferences.
+Even if there are general techniques, each technique works differently as every person has different experiences, different priorities, and different preferences.
 Just because something worked for me, does not mean it will work for you.

 Why are you here?
 What is your journey?
 Share your story!